steemit/whitepaper/whitepaper.md

 Starting with the network's 16th hard fork in December 2016, Steem began creating new tokens at an annual inflation rate of 9.5%.
 The inflation rate decreases at a rate of 0.01% every 250,000 blocks, or about 0.5% per year.
 The inflation will continue decreasing at this pace until the overall inflation rate reaches 0.95%.
 This will take about 20.5 years from the time hard fork 16 went into effect.

-Of the new tokens that are generated, 75% go to fund the reward pool, which is split between authors and curators.
+Of the new tokens that are generated, 65% go to fund the reward pool, which is split between authors and curators.
 Another 15% of the new tokens are awarded to holders of SP.
+Another 10% of the new tokens are awarded to Proposals which commit by Steem Proposal System (SPS).
 The remaining 10% pays for the witnesses to power the blockchain.

 ## Initial Allocation & Supply